Stop lying to yourself and others. Get in touch with reality. Identify what’s true.

 Diversifying your investments has pros and cons.
 It’s fairly clear, most everyone understands the pros, and why you do it.
 Most financial planners will generally say… diversify, diversify, diversify, but generally speaking, they’re not rich, because wide diversification usually doesn’t make people rich.
 If you want to get rich, take the advice from rich people.

 More often than not, most rich people generally made their money through a very concentrated ownership of a few things at most, and they would double down on what worked.
-This is true for both investors, and entrepreneurs, as entrepreneurs create their own stock, make it valuable, and then sell it to the public. …
+This is true for both investors, and entrepreneurs, as entrepreneurs create their own stock, make it valuable, and then sell it to the public.
+They. …

 As time progress, asset values continue increase or decrease, and new cash, for future investments is continually added to your portfolio.
 It’s a good idea to consider rebalancing your portfolio, changing your asset allocation if necessary.